H-Gun: Style, notable work and technology

-The artists at H-Gun approached filmmaking in a renegade style and, in some cases, defined the "run and gun" style of filmmaking.
-The work was purely experimental and raw.
-In some cases footage that would normally be considered "outtakes" was included into the edits.
+The artists at H-Gun approached filmmaking in a renegade, experimental style and fully embraced a "run and gun" aesthetic.
 H-Gun were early adopters in the use of Apple Macintosh computers and the earliest versions of animation software.
-As the company evolved, so did the visual styles that the collective pursued.
-H-Gun became one of the few (at the time) companies in the world that would shoot its own live-action film, design its own motion graphics and 2D and 3D animation, and integrate the work into its own finished pieces.
-The progression of the work created by H-Gun garnered worldwide attention.
-The work has been curated by museums and chronicled by newspapers and TV shows.
-Recently Soundgarden re-released the videos H-Gun produced and directed on its CD/DVD release "Telephantasm".
-H-Gun's work often won international awards with Promax / BDA, International Monitor Awards, Billboard Music Video Awards and the like.
+As the company evolved, the collective pursued work in broadcast design (including network branding/identity packages, network IDs, and main titles) and commercials in addition to continued music video production.
+Dedicated to in-house production and experimental techniques, H-Gun became one of the few companies (at the time) that would shoot its own live-action film, design its own motion graphics and 2D/3D animation, and integrate the work into its own finished pieces.
+By the late 90s, the work regularly garnered worldwide attention and industry accolades.
+Soundgarden re-released the videos H-Gun produced and directed on its CD/DVD compilation "Telephantasm", and H-Gun's work often won international awards with Promax / BDA, International Monitor Awards, Billboard Music Video Awards and the like.

-As H-Gun evolved the company worked with directors Frank Kozik, David Yow, Paul Andresen, Nancy Bardowil and Spike Jonze on various videos either as director or co-directors.
+As H-Gun evolved, the company worked with directors Frank Kozik, David Yow, Paul Andresen, Nancy Bardawil and other notable directors.

 H-Gun videos were often featured on marquee MTV shows such as 120 Minutes, Headbangers Ball, and Beavis and Butt-Head.
-H-Gun evolved from music videos into doing major content like network ID's, commercials, and show opens.